wowasa/x3ml/docs/x3ml-language.md

 * *gen-name*: it is used for identifying the generator.
 There are some default names (for the default generators) and user-defined ones.
 * *arg-name*: it is used for identifying the name of the particular argument.
 Each generator can have many different arguments.
 This value is used for separating them.
 * *arg-type*: it is used for specifying how the value of the generator will be retrieved.
+The attribute is optional.
 The supported types are:
-	* *xpath*: it denotes that the value should be retrieved by evaluating the XPATH expression given in the [arg-value]
+	* *xpath*: it denotes that the value should be retrieved by evaluating the XPATH expression given in the [arg-value].
+This is the default type that is inferred if [arg-type] has not been defined.
 	* *constant*: it denotes that the value should be retrieved as it is in the field [arg-value]
 	* *position*: it denotes that the value should be retrieved by accessed the index position of the source node within its context
 * *arg-value*: it is used for expressing either the XPATH expression or the constant value to be used for the specific argument, depending on the value of the [arg-type]